-DCOPN recommends conditional approval of Lewis-Gale Medical Center, LLC's request to relocate the 130 psychiatric beds currently at the Pavilion to a newly constructed facility, LewisGale Mental Health and Wellness Center for the following reasons:
+DCOPN recommends conditional approval of Lewis-Gale Medical Center, LLC's request to relocate the 130 psychiatric beds currently at the Pavilion to a newly constructed facility, LewisGale Mental Health & Wellness Center for the following reasons:

 - 1. The proposed project is generally consistent with the applicable criteria and standards of the State Medical Facilities Plan and the Eight Required Considerations of the Code of Virginia. - 2.
-The proposed project will lessen the burden on highly utilized state hospitals. - 3.
-The proposed project is more advantageous than the status quo. - 4.
-The capital costs of the proposed project are reasonable. - 5.
-The applicant has committed to accepting patients presenting under temporary detention orders. - 6.
-The proposed project is supported by local community service boards. - 7.
+The proposed project is more advantageous than the status quo. - 3.
+The capital costs of the proposed project are reasonable. - 4.
+The applicant has committed to accepting patients presenting under temporary detention orders. - 5.
+The proposed project is supported by local community service boards. - 6.
 DCOPN did not receive any opposition to the proposed project.